-User Calibration Trouble Shooting

-Error Remedy User Zero failed A possible reason for this is that the instrument is trying to zero to a level which is outside the predetermined range set when the unit was calibrated at the factory.
+User Calibration Trouble Shooting Error Remedy User Zero failed A possible reason for this is because the instrument is trying to zero to a level which is outside the predetermined range set when the unit was calibrated at the factory or; the gas is not stable i.e. is still flushing the measure gas or is using ambient air/gas that is varying in concentration.
 To rectify this, first ensure the unit contains absolutely none of the gas which is being zeroed by flushing thoroughly with nitrogen.
 If it will not zero, then refer to the instructions given in the 'Factory Settings' section.
 If the instrument continues to fail to zero then the unit must be returned to the manufacturer for investigation.
 Calibration failed Check the span target is set to the correct value, if not, correct and retry spanning the channel.
 Repeat the entire procedure, including zeroing the channel and then calibrate the span.
 Ensure the reading is stable before spanning the channel.

-User Calibration Explained:
+User Calibration Explained